aitoralmeida/enviro-nfc/README.md

 enviro-nfc
 ==========

-Auto-generation of interfaces for controlling intelligent environments based on semantically anotated NFC tags
+Just messing around and trying some thing to auto-generate interfaces for controlling intelligent environments based on semantically anotated NFC tags.